Newly Diagnosed with Autism

-- Autism Speaks' 100 Day Kit and the Asperger Syndrome and High Functioning Autism Tool Kit-- The 100 Day Kit includes information for families on what to focus on in the first 100 days following their diagnosis.
-The Asperger Syndrome and High Functioning Autism Tool Kit is a guide for newly-diagnosed families on what ASD entails for your family.
+- Autism Speaks' Autism Response Team, 100 Day Kit and 100 Day Kit for School Age Children.
+The 100 Day Kit includes information for families on what to focus on in the first 100 days following their diagnosis.

 - FAQs about an ASD diagnosis: This section has several articles about how autism and Asperger's were diagnosed in the past, as well as changes that occurred in 2013 with the publication of a new psychiatric diagnosis manual.